 Utilize an intense online tracking system for students - SSC.
 Using SSC assists in tracking and managing at-risk students.
 The system was implemented for the Spring 17 term, and all academic advisors have been requested to use the system for scheduling student appointments and maintaining copious notes of those meetings.
-It will also offer students information needed to make better educational decisions.
-(75% Complete)
+It also offers students information needed to make better educational decisions.
+(Complete)

-These tools will be utilized by all academic advisors to establish regular reporting systems to monitor student retention and progress toward graduation to facilitate timely intervention.
-The technical foundations and strategies will be implemented in spring 2017.
-This tactic will be assessed through the advisor usage of the calendar/appointment system and designated reports to be run by each undergraduate advisor through the SSC in spring 2017 and ongoing.
-(75% Complete)
+These tools are utilized by all academic advisors to establish regular reporting systems to monitor student retention and progress toward graduation to facilitate timely intervention.
+The technical foundations and strategies were implemented in spring 2017.
+This tactic was assessed through the advisor usage of the calendar/appointment system and designated reports to be run by each undergraduate advisor through the SSC in spring 2017 and ongoing.
+(Complete)

-Twice the number of advisors that were utilizing SSC in its onset (Spring 2017) are now using it in Fall 2018.
-(75% Complete)
+Twice the number of advisors that were utilizing SSC in its onset (Spring 2017) used it in Fall 2018.
+(Complete)